alexklibisz/elastiknn/docs/pages/api.md

 |L1|`1 / (l1 distance + 1e-6)`|0|1e6|
 |L2|`1 / (l2 distance + 1e-6)`|0|1e6|

-If you're using the `elastiknn_nearest_neighbors` query with other queries and the score values are inconvenient (e.g. huge values like 1e6), consider wrapping the query in a [Script Score Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-script-score-query.html), where you can access and transform the `_score` value.
+If you're using the `elastiknn_nearest_neighbors` query with other queries, and the score values are inconvenient (e.g. huge values like 1e6), consider wrapping the query in a [Script Score Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-script-score-query.html), where you can access and transform the `_score` value.

 ### Query Vector